APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/system-design.md

 ---
-title: "Event Sourcing with Ruby and AWS Serverless Technologies - Part One: Design"
+title: "Event Sourcing with Ruby and AWS Serverless Technologies - Part One: System Design"
 date: 2023-04-02
 description: Design of an event sourcing system and how Change Data Capture is achieved.
 Examines how this is accomplished using DynamoDB, Kinesis, Lambda, S3, SQS, and Terraform.
-image: /images/aws-eventsourcing/blueprint-design.jpg
+image: /images/aws-eventsourcing/header.jpg
 showTOC: true
 draft: false
 useComments: true